SergioMendolia/symfony-docker/README.md

-This is a generic dockerfile for local drupal development.
+This is a generic dockerfile for local Symfony5 development